-How Often Can You File Bankruptcy & How Will Repeated Bankruptcies Affect You?
+How Many Times Can You Declare Bankruptcy & How Will Repeated Bankruptcies Affect You?

 There are circumstances in life when a person suffering from financial hardship may have no other choice but to file for bankruptcy.
 Personal debt is on the rise: U.S. household debt reached a record of $14 trillion in the fourth quarter of 2019, with an increase in delinquencies (90 days late) of credit card, student loan, and auto loan debts.
 Filing for bankruptcy may give overwhelmed borrowers the opportunity to reduce or restructure their debts for a better chance of paying them off and getting their life back on track.

 But what happens when a person who finally got their finances in order after a previous bankruptcy is diagnosed with a serious illness and is facing insurmountable medical bills?
 Can the person file for bankruptcy again?
+How many times can you declare bankruptcy?
 Debtors may be able to file for bankruptcy again, but there are varying rules and conditions on how.

 Can I File Bankruptcy Again?